ananyan/ananyan.github.io/_projects/5_project.md

 **Time:** September - December 2018
 **Team:** 19 (MechE, CompSci)

 Developed as part of 2.009, senior capstone for mechanical engineering.
+Although all members of the team contributed to some parts of the system such as determining the lifting mechanism, I was specifically in charge of leading a task force of 5 members to develop the active surface (the plates that attached to the lifting mechanism to form the bump and the rubber cover).

 ## The Problem
 Cities desire to regulate traffic while not interfering with the ability for first responders to quickly and comfortably transport patients.